 Once signed off on all three, please do shoot me an email back to confirm.

 Notice that instead of “contract,” I do tend to refer to it as an “agreement,” which tends to feel softer.

-Furthermore, I will also say this: when I was discussing this with my Unf*ckwithable Girlfriends this morning, there seemed to be a lot of conflation of proposals and contracts, but when fully fleshed out, I want to make it clear that these are two entirely separate documents.
+Furthermore, there seems to be a lot of conflation of proposals and contracts, but when fully fleshed out, I want to make it clear that these are two entirely separate documents.
 The contract shouldn’t be the first time a client is seeing a price tag—and with twenty sections in an agreement, like mine, you risk scaring away a potential client before they’ve even gotten on board.